How to Use Social Media to Influence and Inspire Your Web Design Projects

 3. Boosting Imagery

 We can also see Instagram’s love affair with filters playing out on brand websites – like perfume company Abel, where each fragrance is conveyed by a distinct color palette.
 Bottles of Pink Iris perfume feature crushed raspberries and rose petals, while accompanying lifestyle imagery has been edited to bring out delicate blush tones that combine to create a consistent aesthetic.
 As a result, the brand offers a valuable lesson in applying specific identities and emotions to individual pages, products or website elements.
+This attention to detail and visual consistency, akin to optimizing your Instagram account to gain followers, can help businesses leave a lasting impression and connect with their audience on a deeper level through their digital presence.

 Talking of visuals, think of the editing tools available on Instagram Stories that allow users to add captions, drawings and backgrounds to their photos in order to achieve a curated, collage effect – something we can see in Adidas’ player images, which features scribbles and silhouettes for a hand-drawn look and feel.